graphitemaster/neothyne/docs/DEVELOPERS.md

 Particles are rendered next using an unusual vertex format void of texture coordinates to reduce bandwidth costs of uploading them every frame.
-Since particles in Neothyne are rendered as billboarded quads, the texture coordinates are always
+Since particles in Neothyne are rendered as billboarded quads, the texture coordinates are always:
 ```
 [0, 0]
 [1, 0]